mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 {{Section 4.6.1 of I-D.ietf-ianabis-rfc8126bis}} goes on to enumerate common issues encountered in use of Specification Required, including use of Internet-Drafts as the citation, purchase-only specifications, and citing non-IETF standards.

-While this text offers improved clarity over the currently in-force specification, it does not address specifications that are defined outside formal standards processes.
+While this text offers improved clarity over the currently in-force guidance, it does not address specifications that are defined outside formal standards processes.
 In some registries, it is increasingly common for registration requests to come from Open Source projects, community groups and non-profits, and motivated individuals.

 At the same time, "permanent and readily available" is now arguably achievable for even the most ephemeral resource, thanks to cheap perpetual Web hosting (e.g., on GitHub) and archiving services (such as archive.org).